US names intelligence official to counter election threats

-WASHINGTON — The Biden administration on Friday named a career CIA official to coordinate the intelligence community’s response to election threats from Russia, China and other adversaries.
+WASHINGTON (AP) — The Biden administration on Friday named a career CIA official to coordinate the intelligence community’s response to election threats from Russia, China and other adversaries.

 Jeffrey Wichman was named election threats executive by Director of National Intelligence Avril Haines, said Nicole de Haay, a spokeswoman for Haines.
-Wichman has served at the CIA for more than 30 years in top counterintelligence and cybersecurity roles, de Haay said.
+Wichman has served at the CIA for more than 30 years including in top counterintelligence and cyber roles, de Haay said.
 His appointment was first reported by The New York Times.

 The appointment comes amid stalled efforts to create a new intelligence center preventing foreign interference in American democracy.
-While experts and intelligence officials say the proposed Foreign Malign Influence Center is needed, the intelligence community and Congress have not agreed on the center’s size and budget.
+While experts and intelligence officials say the proposed Foreign Malign Influence Center is needed, a proposal to create the center is stalled amid disagreements over the center’s size and budget.

 The election threats executive is responsible for coordinating all election security efforts across the 18-member intelligence community, which include agencies that detect and deter cyberattacks, disinformation campaigns and efforts to influence politicians and policy debates.